-Sunday to Thursday, 8am to 5pm, though this can vary from company to company, especially when it comes to multinational corporations
+Usually Sunday to Thursday from 8am or 9am to 5.30pm or 6pm.
+This can vary from company to company though, especially when it comes to multinational corporations.

 Arabic is Bahrain’s official language, but English is commonly spoken and is often used in business.

 Small gifts are acceptable.
 Gifts aren’t opened in the presence of the giver and are typically saved for later.

 A handshake is the most common greeting.
 When a man greets a woman, he should wait for her to extend her hand first.

 Men and women are treated equally in business.